antonoriza/antonoriza.github.io/content/about/index.en.md

 ---
 I'm a Computer Systems Engineer with experience in the development life cycle of Embedded Systems and ML applications with proven ability troubleshooting critical software issues and delivering reliable software on schedule.

 My professional experience ranges from Startups to BigTechs, being part of innovative and multicultural teams designing and developing solutions that meet market needs and demands.
-I have strong experience working with Internet of Things (focusing on celullar / LoRa / BLE networks), TinyML and Cloud platforms (AWS, GCP).
+I have strong experience working with Internet of Things (focusing on celullar / LoRa / BLE networks and MCU firmware&software development), embedded Machine Learning and Cloud platforms (AWS, GCP).

 I have been volunteer in different organizations where I have had the opportunity to contribute in technical and managment roles.
 These experiences include Wikimedia Mexico, NodeBotsMX, and IBM Z Systems.